What Small Businesses Need to Know About Hard Disk Failure

 Google found that tracking four specific SMART counters (scan errors, reallocation count, offline reallocation, and probational count) were clearly associated with subsequent hard disk failures.
-But, they also found that more than HALF of the failed drives in its sample of over 100,000 disk drives showed no problems in these four categories before failure occurred.
+They found over HALF of failed drives in the sample of 100,000 disk drives showed no problems in these categories before failure.

 Does Age Matter?

 This is one thing Google could not pin-point in their study.
 There seems to be a slightly higher failure rate during the first three months.
 Disks that survive this burn-in period are then uniformly reliable for around a year.
 The manufacturer of a three year-old drive has a bigger impact on reliability than the fact that the drive is three years old.
 Unfortunately, Google was unwilling to share WHICH manufacturers they found to be the most reliable.

 While refraining from disclosing the most reliable manufacturers, the study’s implications emphasize the imperative of robust monitoring and data management practices to mitigate the potential risks of downtime and data loss, crucial in today’s landscape where data integrity is of paramount importance.